-- 2.3 These CPR apply to the appointment of Consultants, sub-contractors and any other legal entity (when acting on behalf of the Council) and must be followed in accordance with. - 2.4 Approval for any advance payments to the supplier before receiving the relevant works, supplies or services, must be sought from the Director of Resources before proceeding to ensure protection of the Council's interests. - 2.5 Tenders and Quotations received by fax or email must be rejected if above £20,001 as detailed in 2.6. - 2.6 Tenders over the value of £20,001 must be returned electronically via the Council's etendering system and opened by the procurement team and/or nominated officer. - 2.7 All contracts except where lowest price was predetermined to be the appropriate contract award criterion shall be awarded based on the offer that represents the Most Economically Advantageous offer to the Council.
+- 2.1 The aim of every procurement process should be to achieve Value for Money, compliance with all legal requirements, and support the Council's policies and objectives. - 2.2 These CPR apply to the appointment of Consultants, sub-contractors and any other legal entity (when acting on behalf of the Council).

+- 2.3 Approval for any advance payments to the supplier before receiving the relevant works, supplies or services, must be sought in writing from the Director of Resources before proceeding to ensure protection of the Council's interests. - 2.4 Tenders and Quotations received by fax or email must be rejected if above £20,001 as detailed in 2.6. - 2.5 Tenders and Quotations over the value of £20,001 must be returned electronically via the Council's e-tendering system and opened by the procurement team and/or nominated officer. - 2.6 All contracts except where lowest price was predetermined to be the appropriate contract award criterion shall be awarded based on the offer that represents the Most Economically Advantageous offer to the Council.